-In the section below, we've got information and tips to help you manage your diabetes while travelling.
+We've got lots of information and tips to help you manage your diabetes while travelling, use the list below to skip to the part you need:

 - Things to check before you go